Diabetes and Exercise

 Do some type of physical activity each day.
 Walking 10 or 20 minutes every day is better than one hour just once a week.
-Try not to go more than 30 minutes without Cautions about exercise with diabetes
+Try not to go more than 30 minutes during the Cautions about exercise with diabetes

-If you have certain diabetes-related complications, ajvoid certain kinds of physical activity.
-Be sure to talk with your healthcare provider before doing exercise involving heavy weights if you have blood vessel or eye problems, or poorly controlled blood pressure.
-And, if you have nerve damage from diabetes, it may be difficult to tell Always check your blood sugar before you exercise, especially if you take insulin or certain oral medications.
+If you have certain diabetes-related complications, you should not do certain kinds of physical activity.
+Be sure to talk with your healthcare provider before doing exercise with heavy weights if you have blood vessel or eye problems, or blood pressure that is not under control.
+If you have nerve damage from diabetes, you may not be able to Always check your blood sugar before you exercise, especially if you take insulin or certain oral medicines.
 Physical activity can lower your blood glucose too much and lead to hypoglycemia.
 Hypoglycemia can occur during exercise, after, or much later.